necyberteam/qa-bot/publishing.md

 git tag -a v0.2.0 -m "Release version 0.2.0"  # Match your actual version git push origin v0.2.0
 ```
+- Click on the "Releases" tab in the GitHub repository
+- Click "Draft a new release"
+- Select the tag you just created
+- Add a title and description
+- Click "Publish release"

 This tag will be used by the jsdelivr CDN.